 Some of the data collected by Patroni is also exhibited through a ReST interface, which can be useful for monitoring purposes as well as for applications to select which PostgreSQL instance to connect to.

 Adding a replica to your PostgreSQL cluster can both improve availability and performance.
-While the configuration of replication is not an easy task (due to the obvious complexity involved with rather sophisticated streaming replication), there exists a solution that avoids many pitfalls and enables simple configuration while also catering to extraordinary demands: Patroni.
+While the configuration of replication is not an easy task (due to the obvious complexity involved with rather sophisticated streaming replication), a solution exists that avoids many pitfalls and enables simple configuration, while also catering to extraordinary demands: Patroni.

 This post is part of a series.
-Besides this brief introduction, the series will cover:
+Apart from this brief introduction, the series covers: